XilinJia/XilinJia.github.io/books/read_english.md

 Tharp - Money Management Report

-Bernstein - Against the Gods - The Remarkable Story of Risk

 Kase - Trading With The Odds - Using The Power Of Probability To Profit In The Futures Market

 Elder - Come Into My Trading Room A Complete Guide to Trading

-Mauboussin - More Than You Know - Finding Financial Wisdom in Unconventional Places (2006)

 Hull - Fundamental Of Futures & Options Markets